jerrykuch/containerized-cassandra-cluster/README.md

 sudo rm -r ./data/* ./etc/* ./scratch/*
 ```

-Or you can use the `teardown.sh` script to destroy the containers and
+You can also use the `teardown.sh` script to destroy the containers and
 their persisted data and configuration.

 ## Destroying the cluster

+Destroy the cluster with:
 ```
 docker compose down
 ```
 If you do just the above the nodes' data and files should be preserved.

 ## nodetool